Frontier Airlines: Chautauqua Airlines

 Chautauqua Airlines had been operating feeder flights on behalf of Midwest Airlines and began service for Frontier with the merger of Frontier and Midwest in October 2010.
 Chautauqua operated up to 12 Embraer 135 and Embraer 145 jets out of Milwaukee.
 Frontier began branding these flights as Frontier Express in the spring of 2011.
 New service began in 2011 on three subsidized Essential Air Service routes to the cities of Rhinelander, Wisconsin, as well as Ironwood and Manistee, Michigan.
 However, Frontier almost immediately began a pull-down of the Milwaukee hub and by the end of 2012, the only route that continued to operate with a Frontier Express ERJ-145 jet was Milwaukee to Rhinelander.
 Service to Rhinelander ended on January 3, 2013, and Chautauqua transferred the remaining aircraft to other partners.

 Maverick Airways

-In 1997, Maverick Airways was operating codeshare service for Frontier with de Havilland Canada DHC-7 Dash 7 STOL capable turboprops between Denver (DEN) and two destinations in Colorado: Grand Junction (GJT) and Steamboat Springs (SBS).
+In early 1997, Maverick Airways was operating codeshare service for Frontier with de Havilland Canada DHC-7 Dash 7 STOL capable turboprops between Denver (DEN) and two destinations in Colorado: Grand Junction (GJT) and Steamboat Springs (SBS).

+Aspen Mountain Air

+From mid 1997 through mid 1998, Aspen Mountain Air operated codeshare service for Frontier from Denver to Aspen, CO, Bozeman, MT, and Sioux City IA.
+The carrier flew Dornier 328 prop aircraft.

 Great Lakes Airlines

 Great Lakes Airlines also operated a codeshare service with Frontier from the early 2000s, until the airline shut down in 2018.
-Great Lakes provided connecting service to many smaller cities from the Denver hub, using Beechcraft 1900D and Embraer EMB 120 Brasilia aircraft.
+Great Lakes provided connecting service to many smaller cities from the Denver hub as well as several other focus cities, using Beechcraft 1900D and Embraer EMB 120 Brasilia aircraft.